-This foundation degree has been designed to develop your understanding of the nature of crime, society and human behaviour.
+This foundation degree has been designed to develop your understanding of the nature of crime and criminal behaviour.
 You will study a range of disciplines, including criminology, psychology, criminal psychology, criminal law and the criminal justice system.
+You will develop knowledge about the causes of crime, how crime might be detected and prevented and how offenders are dealt with.
 This will provide you with a broad knowledge of the contextual and social influences on human and criminal behaviour.

-The course analyses theory in relation to working practice, preparing you for employment in a variety of professions and career pathways.
-You will also develop the necessary academic and research skills, as you become an independent practitioner capable of adapting to challenges you may face in your future career.
+The course prepares you for employment in a variety and wide range of professions and career pathways.
+You will be assisted to develop the necessary academic, study and research skills, to enable you to become an independent practitioner capable of adapting to challenges you may face in your future career.

 In psychology you will gain an understanding of: